-I was inspired by this post to write my own entry about why we traveled to all the places we have in the past year.
+I was inspired by another blog post [link broken] to write my own entry about why we traveled to all the places we have in the past year.

 South Africa—Technically this was last December (13-31), but it’s my list so I’m including it. :) This was our second trip to Cape Town to visit my aunt, uncle, and cousins who live in Kommetjie.
 The plan was to visit them for Christmas… a few weeks after we bought our tickets, we invited my dad to come with us and he took us up on our offer.
 My mom had passed away in August and we figured he could use a change of scenery.
 It was the first time he’d seen his sister’s home and marked his second visit to South Africa after 35 years.